 Reunion Neuroscience Inc. Announces Results of Annual General and Special Shareholder Meeting

-/EIN News/ -- TORONTO, Sept.
-29, 2022 (GLOBE NEWSWIRE) -- Reunion Neuroscience Inc. (TSX: REUN, NASDAQ: REUN) ("Reunion" or the “Company”) today announced the results of the votes held at its September 29, 2022 Annual General and Special Meeting of shareholders (the “Meeting”).
+TORONTO, Sept.
+29, 2022 (GLOBE NEWSWIRE) -- Reunion Neuroscience Inc. REUNREUN ("Reunion" or the "Company") today announced the results of the votes held at its September 29, 2022 Annual General and Special Meeting of shareholders (the "Meeting").

 The total number of common shares represented by shareholders present in person or by proxy at the Meeting was 5,073,132, representing 43.57% of the Company's 11,642,953 outstanding common shares entitled to be voted.
 All of the matters put forward before the Company's shareholders for consideration and approval, as set out in the Company's Management Information Circular dated August 28, 2022 (the "Circular"), were approved by the requisite majority of votes cast at the Meeting.